 2015 Blueline Estate 36-24-36

-2015 represented the fourth year of California drought, replicating the conditions of the mid 1970’s.
-Some of the mid ‘70’s vintages remain legendary for their longevity and freshness due to the wine’s classic structural core.
-This is likely a function of small berry sizing, as a result of drought conditions.
-The sequence of vintages from 2012 to 2015, are playing out much like those drought vintages of the mid 70’s.
-Though different in character, these four vintages share a commonality in depth of concentration, freshness of fruit expression and a tightly woven inner core of structure.
+2015 represented the fourth year of California drought, replicating conditions of the mid-1970s.
+Some of those '70s vintages remain legendary for their classic structural core, likely a function of drought-induced small berry size, yielding exceptional longevity and freshness.
+The 2012 to 2015 vintages are playing out much the same.
+Though different in character, these four vintages share a depth of concentration, fresh fruit expression and tightly woven inner core.

 Where the 2015 vintage distinguishes itself is in a greater level of saturated fruit expression.
 The 2015 wines are dense in color and mouth coating in texture.
 They possess more lush fruit than the 2013s and greater depth than the 2014s.
 As Winemaker Tony Biagi notes, “2015 is right behind 2013 in terms of quality.
 The previous three years of drought, coupled with a weak El Niño year with its dry spring, summer and early fall, has produced opulent, full throttle wines.
 The vintage reminds me of 2008, which also delivered opulent, forward wines.”